hibiscus tea and menopause

 What helps hot flashes during menopause?

+Furthermore, essential oils like peppermint, geranium, jasmine and many others are often used as natural remedies for hot flashes.
 For more on essential oils and recipes you can use, read these posts:

 What are the side effects of drinking hibiscus tea?